ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 ### Installing the ODBC Manager for Integration with PHP

-In order to integrate Altibase with a PHP interface, the ODBC Manager must be installed.
+In order to integrate Altibase with the PHP interface, the ODBC Manager must be installed.
 This section describes how to install the ODBC Manager in Unix, or Linux environments.

 #### The ODBC Manager in Unix and Linux